degski/Sax/README.md

 No dependencies other than your local STL.

-**Important disclaimer: not all libraries are written by me and/or might contain bits of code lifted of stackoverflow.com, reddit.com/r/cpp, github.com and maybe other places.**
+**Disclaimer: not all libraries are written by me and/or might contain bits of code lifted of stackoverflow.com, reddit.com/r/cpp, github.com and maybe other places.**

 ## Individual libraries